bytedance/videx/README.md

 [--meta_path /path/to/file]
 ```

-## 🚀 5.
-Integrate Your Custom Model
+## 5. 🚀Integrate Your Custom Model🚀

 ### Method 1: Add into VIDEX-Statistic-Server